The University of Wisconsin Press

 Paul Rehak (1954–2004) was associate professor of classics at the University of Kansas and author of such studies as The Role of the Ruler in the Prehistoric Aegean.
 John G. Younger is professor of classics and director of women, gender, and sexuality studies at the University of Kansas and is author of Sex in the Ancient World from A to Z and Music in the Aegean Bronze Age.

 “Rehak’s book, like the monuments themselves, richly asks for reflection, dialogue, and response.
-It will remain essential for the scholarly discussion of these unique witnesses to the Augustan era for a long time.”Inquiries regarding review copies, events, and interviews can be directed to the publicity department at email@example.com or (608) 263-0734.
+It will remain essential for the scholarly discussion of these unique witnesses to the Augustan era for a long time.”Media & bookseller inquiries regarding review copies, events, and interviews can be directed to the publicity department at firstname.lastname@example.org or (608) 263-0734.
 (If you want to examine a book for possible course use, please see our Course Books page.
 If you want to examine a book for possible rights licensing, please see Rights & Permissions.)

 —Karl Galinsky, American Journal of Archaeology